 Wind Profiler Radars

-According to the information provided to this study, some Wind Profiler Radars (WPRs) are being operated by the meteorological services using the frequency of 915 MHz.
-Although currently the number of deployed WPRs is small, their number may increase in the future.
+According to the information provided to this study, two Wind Profiler Radars (WPRs) are being operated at remote sites in the UK by the meteorological services using the frequency of 915 MHz.
+UK Administration considers it unlikely that any additional sites will be deployed in the UK at this frequency.

 The technical parameters of WPR operated at 915 MHz are provided in the Table 12 below.